MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/nested-authentication.md

 > * NAA is supported only in single page apps (SPA) like tabs.
 > * NAA isn't supported on Teams web client and Microsoft 365 apps.

 NAA is a new authentication protocol for single page apps that are embedded in host environments like Teams, Outlook, and Microsoft 365.
-It simplifies the authentication process to facilitate Single Sign-on (SSO) across apps nested within supported host apps and provides several advantages over the On-Behalf-Of (OBO) flow.
+It simplifies the authentication process to facilitate Single Sign-on (SSO) across apps nested within supported host apps and provides several advantages over the On-Behalf-Of (OBO) flow:

 * You need to use only the MSAL.js library and don’t need the `getAuthToken` function in TeamsJS.
 * You can call services such as Microsoft Graph with an access token from your client code as an SPA.
 There’s no need for a middle-tier server.
 * You can use incremental and dynamic consent for scopes.
 * You don't need to preauthorize your hosts (for example, Teams, Office) to call your endpoints.

+For more information about SSO for tab apps, see [Enable SSO for tab app](../../tabs/how-to/authentication/tab-sso-overview.md).

 The NAA model supports a primary identity that includes multiple app identities.
 Microsoft utilizes this framework in Office Add-Ins and Teams Tabs and Personal apps.